 This session will focus on hormonal health and metabolic conditions.

-Speaker(s): Dr Kristien Boelaert, Professor Annice Mukherjee, Professor Ketan Dhatariya
+Speaker(s): Professor Kristien Boelaert FRCP, Professor Annice Mukherjee, Dr Alistair Lumb, Professor Ketan Dhatariya

 How to evaluate and manage thyroid lumps